The meaning of translation is taking a document from one language and rendering it accurately in another language.

 Interpretation is a distinct service from translation and is usually provided by separate professionals.
 At this time, we are focused on providing the highest quality written translations and are not booking interpreters.

 We would be happy to point you towards the professional associations and agencies that serve this market, though.

 No, unfortunately, we cannot certify a translation done by someone else.
 Our signed certification statement makes us legally liable for any mistakes in the content, so we only certify translations that we prepare.
 If you have an existing translation that you would like to submit with your order, that could possibly expedite the process.

-The professional organizations listed in FAQ 5 above are very helpful.
-Our Business Development Manager, Marco Hanson, is available for seminars, conferences and classes as a speaker on the topics of language access, legal translation and court interpreting.
+Please visit our education page.
+Our Business Development Manager, Marco Hanson, is available for seminars, conferences, and classes as a speaker on the topics of language access, legal translation, and court interpreting.